FBI officials worried about being too tough on Hillary Clinton during email investigation, texts show

 Fox News has learned from U.S. government officials that the inspector general recovered the texts by taking possession of "at least four" phones belonging to Strzok and Page.

-Fox News’ Jake Gibson and Ed Henry contributed to this report.
+Fox News’ Mike Arroyo, Jake Gibson and Ed Henry contributed to this report.